DiazdeLeon/kickstarter-analysis/README.md

 # 1. Overview of project

-<p align="justify"> The purpose of the project is to revise, to analyze and conclude about the “Theater Outcomes by Launch Date” and “Outcomes Based on Goal”.
+<p align="justify"> The purpose of the project is to revise, to analyze and conclude about the "Theater Outcomes by Launch Date" and "Outcomes Based on Goal".
 The main objective is to find how successful or failed have been the campaigns by date and by output.
 Also, which would be the best strategy to reduce the number of failed campaigns.
 Finally, to revise if it is possible to performed a deeper analysis supported by statistical measures such as central tendency measures.

 # 2. Analysis and challenges